Guide to choosing the best sports headphones.

 - Frequency response: 20-20kHz.

-Jabra is a company known for the quality/price ratio of its headsets and the Jabra Elite 7 Active is one of its best models.
+Jabra is a company known for the good performance of its affordable headsets, and the Jabra Elite 7 Active is one of their best models.
 These Bluetooth sport headphones are IP57 certified, offer excellent audio, active noise cancellation, compactness and flawless connectivity.

 The Jabra Elite 7 Active sports headphones are the update of the also excellent Elite Active 75t and Elite 65T.
 Jabra improved the design to make them more compact and secure during exercise.
 They also feature active noise cancellation and allow you to handle calls with the cup controls.